Demystified: What Is DE&I in Education?

 • Diversifying the curriculum offered to students or incorporating discussions into lessons organically

-• Tracking progress against realistic goals and adjusting to initiatives accordingly
+• Tracking progress against realistic goals and adjusting initiatives accordingly

-To learn more about DEI and other important topics, follow philanthropist and entrepreneur Robert F. Smith on LinkedIn.
+To learn more about DEI and stay up to date with the latest from Robert F. Smith, follow him on LinkedIn.

 Across our Communities